Splix777/dslr/README.md

 #### Features (Independent Variables):** The scores of students in various courses.

-- In this case, the features are the courses scores (float64).
+- In this case, the features are the course scores (float64).
 Each column in your data (Defense Against the Dark Arts, Muggle Studies, and so on) represents a single feature.
+- If we want to use a non-numeric feature (e.g., Best Hand) as a feature, we need to encode it into a numeric format (e.g., one-hot encoding, turning it into a binary feature).
 - The OvA model will use the values in these columns (each student's score in each course) to learn how to classify students into different Hogwarts houses.
 - Scaling: It's essential to scale the features to ensure consistent scaling across different courses.
 This step helps the model learn effectively without being biased by the scale of the features.
 - We used fit_transform() to scale the features in the training dataset.